-All continuing grantees are required to operate for a minimum of 180 instructional days per program year, and snow days or school cancellations must be made up to assure the full number of days of operation.
+All continuing grantees are required to operate for a minimum of 180 instructional days per program year, and school cancellations must be made up to assure the full number of days of operation.
 It is advisable to include a few extra days of operation in the school calendar to anticipate weather-related closures.